pwwang/pyppl_report/docs/processEnvs.md

 ### Adding extra contents to process report

 You may add extra contents to the process report.
 For example, if you put the process report at level 3, then you probably need a level-2 heading.
-For previous example, if you have `pXXX.envs.report.level = 3`, without a level-2 heading, the entire report will look like:
+For previous example, if you have `pXXX.config.report_envs.level = 3`, without a level-2 heading, the entire report will look like:

 ```markdown
 # An awesome report